groslapinbleu/matcha-react/README.md

 ## techologies
-This project uses React with tailwindCSS and Firebase for user management and Firebase Firestore as the database.
+This project uses React with tailwindCSS for styling, and Firebase for user management and Firebase Realtime Database as the database.

 ## Firebase rules